metrodroid/metrodroid/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+This program contains Leaflet, a JavaScript mapping library, licensed under the BSD license.

+This program contains nfc-felica-lib, a library for communicating with Sony FeliCa cards, licensed under the Apache 2.0 license.

+This software and it's authors are not associated with any public transit agency.
+Pictures of supported cards, including their logos, are included with this software package for the purposes of identifying cards.
+These are believed to be a "fair use" under copyright laws.

 [0]: http://www.orcacard.com/
 [1]: https://www.clippercard.com/